ARE YOU STILL WITH ME?

 batch and freeze in small easily portioned baggies, or in a container that will last in the fridge for a day or two.
 Offer a dollup in a small

 bowl at opposite end of the day from main meal as a snack.
 Next week's special is broccoli, zucchini sticks or applesauce or canned pumpkin is also on sale, or vanilla yogurt.
-Yogurt is good up to 3-4 weeks in the fridge.
+Yogurt is good up to several weeks in the fridge.
 Just be sure to start out adding one new veggie item per month in the beginning so you can tell if your dog's system appreciates it.

 The poo tells you everything.
 Small hard and non smelly is a good stool.
 If not consistent after about 7 days of adding a new ingredient,